 Other Democracies Do It Better

-Aside from Denmark, no other major Western democracy appoints its Supreme Court justices for life and so they do not suffer from the many problems that result from this practice.
+Aside from Luxembourg and Estonia, no other democracy appoints its Supreme Court justices for life and so they do not suffer from the many problems that result from this practice.
 Most of them have more modern, post-World War II constitutions that stipulate term limits for their Supreme Courts, with most in the six- to 14-year range.
 And among other democracies that do not have term limits, virtually all of them impose a mandatory retirement age.
 For example, in Canada, Australia, and England, justices in their highest courts must retire at the age of 65, 70, and 75 respectively.
 These practices mean that these courts have more regular turnover and are more accountable to the public.
 And they are unlikely to turn into gerontocracies with out of touch justices who rule for many decades.
 If we simply followed the example of all of these other democracies, we would take a big step toward making our Supreme Court more responsive and more democratic.

 Solutions for the United States

-One solution to the problems of an unaccountable justices ruling for life would be to elect members of the Court.
-If justices are indeed policymakers who make the final decision on a whole host of important policy issues, why not make them directly accountable to the public. like all other policymakers?
+One solution to the problems of unaccountable justices ruling for life would be to elect members of the Court.
+If justices are indeed policymakers who make the final decision on a whole host of important policy issues, why not make them directly accountable to the public, like all other policymakers?
 Elections would make justices more responsive to the public, and would allow citizens to get rid of jurists who consistently violate the public will in important decisions.
 Clearly, elections would be the simplest and most democratic answer to our current problems with the Court.
 Yet many Americans seem shocked by this idea, seeing it as radical and even un-American.
 However, electing judges is a common practice on the state level.
 Thirty-nine states use elections to choose at least some of their state judges, including those in circuit or district courts.
 And almost half of the states (23) use elections to select their Supreme Court justices.
 Since most court cases are heard on the state level, elected jurists now preside over a majority of courts cases in this country.
 Electing judges is actually very American.

 Some concerns have been raised about electing justices.
 Some have argued that it would make the Court too democratic and that justices might tend to consider how their decisions would impact their re-election chances.
 But would that necessarily be a bad thing?
 Don’t we want policymakers in a democracy to consider the views of the public as part of their decision-making process?